Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Experiments

 \subsection{AudioCOCO dataset}

-\textbf{Image selection.} We adopt the MSCOCO image dataset~\cite{coco} for its wide coverage of everyday objects.
-To avoid overlap with data potentially seen during AI model training, we only use the 29,737 images from the test set.
-Since some objects are more likely to produce sound in real-world contexts, we manually selected 12 audible object categories from the MSCOCO annotations—spanning humans, animals, vehicles, and electronic devices.
+\textbf{Image selection.} We use the MSCOCO~\cite{coco} dataset for its broad coverage of everyday objects and apply our selection criteria below to all images from the standard training and test sets.
+From its dataset annotations, we manually select 12 audible object categories encompassing humans, animals, vehicles, and electronic devices.
 Recognizing that larger objects may be easier to detect and localize, we further categorize sounding objects by their relative size in the image.
 Object size is defined as the ratio of the object’s segmentation mask area to the total image area, independent of their real-world scale.
 We define three size bins: Size1 (0–5\%), Size2 (5–15\%), and Size3 (15–30\%).
 Objects occupying more than 30\% of the image are excluded, as they make the localization task trivially easy.
-To ensure class balance, we cap the number of images per object size per category at 150.
-For experimental control, each image contains only one target sounding object, with no other instances of the same category.
-For the multi-instance SSL task (see \textbf{Sec~\ref{subsec:condition}}), we select 150 images per object size per category, each containing 2–5 instances of the same semantic category, with exactly one designated as the sounding target.
-See \textbf{Supp Fig.~\ref{fig:od_a}} and \textbf{Supp Fig.~\ref{fig:os}} for the distribution of image counts by category and the spatial locations of target sounding objects.
+To maintain class balance, we limit the number of images per object size per category to 150 within each training or test set.
+For experimental control, each image contains only one target sounding object, without any other instances of the same category.
+For the multi-instance SSL (\textbf{Sec~\ref{subsec:condition}}), we select 150 images per object size per category, each containing 2–5 instances of the same semantic category, with exactly one designated as the sounding target.
+See \textbf{Supp Fig.~\ref{fig:od_a}}, \textbf{Supp Fig.~\ref{fig:os}}, and \textbf{Supp Fig.~\ref{fig:train}} for the distribution of image counts by category and their target spatial locations in both the training and test sets.
+After applying the selection criteria, we randomly sample 4,953 qualified images from the MSCOCO training set for training, and 5,500 images from the official test set—comprising 2,840 single-object and 2,660 multi-object scenes—for testing.